i05nagai/memorandum/language/english_email.md

 * I’ve attached
 * I may have a colleague who could be a good fit for this role; would you mind if I passed your contact information on to them?
 * I'm writing to express my strong interest
+* November 3rd at 8:30 am is fine for me
+* As for the date specified, that is fine for me.
+* I understood about the date
+* I confirmed the date.
+* Thank you verymuch for your mail.
+I'm looking forward to seeing you on November 3.

 ## Ending